-If you are not doing Bloodline Planning for your client, you are dealing with a terminal SMSF – one that has been set up to wither and die.
+If you are not doing Family bloodline Planning for your client, you are dealing with a terminal SMSF – one that has been set up to wither and die.
 What use is that?

-Now Bloodline SMSFs are not for every adviser but here’s the deal, they are for most SMSF Trustees.
+Now Family bloodline SMSFs are not for every adviser but here’s the deal, they are for most SMSF Trustees.
 Work that one out.

 You see, at all of my SMSF Trustee seminars these days I ask the following question: